- List of Materials to properly solder and desolder a MaxBotix Inc., sensor

 Soldering a Connector onto a MaxBotix Inc., Sensor

 1. Heat your soldering iron.
-While your iron is heating up, you can place the sensor board into a hands-free clip holder.
+While your iron is heating up, you can place the sensor board into your hands-free clip holder.

 3. Line up the legs of the connector to the proper output holes on the sensor board.
 You can then insert the connector legs into the sensor output holes.